GHSoyad/javaScript-problem-solving-beginner/README.md

 #39 Check if your age is odd or even with a function.
 If you input a number as parameter it will return true if the number is even else it will return false if the number is odd.

 #40 Write a function that will take hour as the input parameter and will convert it into seconds and will return the result in seconds.

+#41 Write a loop that shows all the numbers from 1 to 100.

+#42 Write a code to show all the odd numbers between 50 and 80.

+#43 Write a function that can add 3 given numbers.

+#44 Write a function that takes celsius as input parameter and returns fahrenheit as output.

+#45 Now do problem 44 in reverse.
+Take fahrenheit as input parameter and return celsius as output.

+#46 Someone tells you their marks out of 100.
+Write a function which will return what their grade is based on their mark.

+#47 Write a code to calculate interest.
+(Simple interest)

+#48 Suppose, you have an array with 8 elements.
+Find the smallest element of that array.
+Now for the previous array, try to find the second largest element.

+#49 Write a function and take an array as a parameter.
+Find the average of all the elements of that array and return this average.

+#50 Write a function which takes the height and width of a rectangle as parameters.
+Find out the area of that rectangle and print the result.